Traditional spinal fusion treatment — are there any alternatives?

 If conservative treatment does not relieve the symptoms of a degenerative spine condition after several weeks or months and your physician has advised you to undergo spinal fusion treatment, reach out to Laser Spine Institute today.

-Our dedicated team of Spine Care Consultants can tell you how to receive a no-cost review of your MRI* to see if you may be a candidate for one of our procedures.
+Our dedicated team of Patient Empowerment Consultants can tell you how to receive a no-cost review of your MRI* to see if you may be a candidate for one of our procedures.